monacoremo/postgrest-sessions-example/app.sql.md

 ```

 #### Policies on `app.users`

-Webusers should be able to see all other users (we'll restrict the columns
+Web-users should be able to see all other users (we'll restrict the columns
 through the API views), but only edit their own record.

 ```sql